TryLately/passport-lately-sample/README.md

-# Passport-lately-sample
+# Passport-lately-client

-This is a simple node.js based web application demonstrating creation of an OAuth2 Application Client within lately, and [Passport](https://github.com/jaredhanson/passport) authentication and authorization against Lately API's.
+This is a simple web application demonstrating [Passport](https://github.com/jaredhanson/passport) authentication against Lately and invocation of passport protected API's.

 ## Requirements